Skip to Content

 When you open the Theme Editor, the left sidebar shows three regions:

 1. Header group — the top of every page.
-Mercer ships with a header block (“Header”) and an announcement bar (“Announcement”).
+Mercer ships with a single header section (“Header”); the announcement bar is a feature rendered inside the Header section, not a separate section.

 2. Template area — the page-specific sections.
 The page picker (top of the Editor) decides which template you’re editing (Home, Product, Collection, Cart, …).

 3. Footer group — the bottom of every page.
-Mercer ships with a footer block and a country-gate block.
+Mercer ships with a footer section and a mobile bottom-nav section.

 You can add sections to the template area.
 You cannot add sections to the header or footer group beyond what those groups support — that’s intentional.